simple2d/simple2d/README.md

 So, for example, `x2` would be the second `x` coordinate, and `b2` would be the blue value at that vertex.

-### Drawing Shapes
+### Shapes

 There are two fundamental shapes available: triangles and quadrilaterals.
-Triangles are drawn with the function `S2D_DrawTriangle()`:
+Triangles are drawn with the function `S2D_DrawTriangle`:

 ```c
 S2D_DrawTriangle(x1, y1, r1, g1, b1, a1,